-When comparing the final budget versus actual amounts, the Council had a net unfavorable variance of \$(589).
-This variance is within reasonable limits and due to normal fluctuations.
+When comparing the final budget versus actual amounts, the Council had a net unfavorable variance of \$(32,022).
+This variance is mostly due to the purchase of a new wheelchair accessible van.

 AN ANALYSIS OF CAPITAL ASSET AND DEBT ADMINISTRATION